FlowShield/DeCA/README.md

 PKI standard (i.e. X.509) to achieve effective real-world integration.

 # System architecture
-DeCA proposed a decentralized PKI framework named DeCA by using IPFS and FVM technology, This framework provides data synchronization, hidden synchronization strategy and low-latency synchronization of basic data among decentralized CA groups.
+DeCA proposed a decentralized PKI framework named DeCA by using IPFS and FVM technology,This framework provides data synchronization, hidden synchronization strategy and low-latency synchronization of basic data among decentralized CA groups.

 The certificate is stored in decentralize storage by using the characteristics of IPFS and FVM, and cannot be tampered with, thus effectively preventing the third party from attacking.

 ![image](https://user-images.githubusercontent.com/52234994/192089294-d5891f90-16ac-497d-9efe-a09eb38b0ced.png)

 # Get Start